narengan/cis/cis-video.md

 # Video

-Click the link to watch a short inrtoductory video that describes the security benefits of IBM Cloud Internet Services.
+Click the link to watch a short introductory video that describes the security benefits of IBM Cloud Internet Services (CIS).

 https://www.youtube.com/watch?v=TJqkBVogMvk